NASA: Creation

 The Soviet Union's launch of Sputnik 1 ushered in the Space Age and kicked off the Space Race.
-Despite NACA's early rocketry program, the responsibility for launching the first American satellite fell to the Naval Research Laboratory's Project Vanguard, whose operational issues ensured the Army Ballistic Missile Agency would launch Explorer 1, America's first satellite, on February 1, 1958.
+Despite NACA's early rocketry program, the responsibility for launching the first American satellite initially fell to the Naval Research Laboratory's Project Vanguard.
+Vanguard's operational issues led the Army Ballistic Missile Agency to successfully launch Explorer 1, America's first satellite, on February 1, 1958.

-The Eisenhower Administration decided to split the United States's military and civil spaceflight programs, which were organized together under the Department of Defense's Advanced Research Projects Agency.
-NASA was established on July 29, 1958, with the signing of the National Aeronautics and Space Act and it began operations on October 1, 1958.
+The Eisenhower Administration decided to separate the nation's military and civil spaceflight programs, which had been previously organized together under the Department of Defense's Advanced Research Projects Agency.
+NASA was established on July 29, 1958, with the signing of the National Aeronautics and Space Act, and began operations on October 1, 1958.

-As the American's premier aeronautics agency, NACA formed the core of NASA's new structure by reassigning 8,000 employees and three major research laboratories.
-NASA also proceeded to absorb the Naval Research Laboratory's Project Vanguard, the Army's Jet Propulsion Laboratory (JPL), and the Army Ballistic Missile Agency under Wernher von Braun.
-This left NASA firmly as the United States's civil space lead and the Air Force as the military space lead.
+As America's premier aeronautics agency, NACA formed the core of NASA's new structure, reassigning 8,000 employees and three major research laboratories to the new entity.
+NASA also absorbed the Naval Research Laboratory's Project Vanguard, the Army's Jet Propulsion Laboratory (JPL), and the Army Ballistic Missile Agency under the leadership of Wernher von Braun.
+This established NASA firmly as the US's civil space leader, while the Air Force retained military space leadership.